glpcc/glpcc/README.md

 ### Hi there 👋

-I'm a student of data science and artificial inteligence at the polithecnic university of Madrid,I'm passionate about AI and it's future but I also like to tinker with diferrent langauges and some hacking stuff
+I'm a student of data science and artificial inteligence at the Polithecnic University of Madrid,I'm passionate about AI and its future but I also like to tinker with different programming languages and some hacking stuff.